awslabs/apn-competency-helper/README.md

 # APN Competency Helper

-This package has been built in order to answer to a pragmatic approach and lower a cumbersome effort to built a template folder structure for APN Designations and particularly APN Competency.
+This package has been built in order to answer to a pragmatic approach and lower a cumbersome effort to build a template folder structure for APN Designations and particularly [APN Competency Program](https://aws.amazon.com/partners/programs/competencies/) and [APN Service Delivery Program](https://aws.amazon.com/partners/programs/service-delivery/).

+**Important Note**

+This helper refers to official APN self-service assessment checklist that are subject to change in the future.
+User has to check the validity of the checklist and particluarly that the version of the spreadsheet is up to date BEFORE filling in the documents.

+---

 The main principe is to automate the generation of a folder tree with different documents to support the Partner during the program achievement and ease the discovery of different evidence by the Auditor.